Wether you’re looking for helpful tips or some inspiration for your Black Friday email campaign, you’ll find it all here!

 This email is a great example of hate-celebrating Black Friday with your brand’s integrity intact.

 I appreciate a GREAT pun when I see it.
 And there’s two.

 A play on words using the brand’s fish-related theme?
 That must have been such a satisfying opportunity for the copywriter!

 Are you ready?

-Make the experience as seamless as possible, and enjoyable for both you and your customer.
+Time to back up your servers, check your inventory, and make the shopping experience as seamless as possible and enjoyable for both you and your customer.

-Happy selling and happy shopping!
-See you in my inbox on November 27!
+Happy selling!
+And, of course, happy shopping!
+See you in my inbox on November 25!